Frequently Asked Questions

 In addition, our STEAM Dream Team has designed the gold-standard in STEAM instructional opportunities: a project-driven, hands-on environmental program inspired by a unique team of educators and the natural resources of Long Island's North and South shores- interweaving our full STEAM curriculum of biology, chemistry, physics, aviation, engineering, architecture, and more.
 These experiences will be provided in both daily classes in a 1:1 setting as well as in team-based project groups.

 What is PBL?
-(Problem-Based Learning)
+(Project/Problem-Based Learning)

 Problem-based learning is more than just creating projects around teacher-assigned topics.
 It provides the venue for our students to have a voice in their educational program design and curriculum.
 Teachers develop scope and sequence for a complete and rigorous curriculum that ensures our children develop appropriate skills.
 But our program allows for special interests, talents, and preferences suggested by each child, and more importantly, the opportunity for them to learn to be observers and thinkers about the world around them.
 They will be encouraged to question assumptions and begin to identify cultural, societal and physical world issues that demand attention and change.
 They will develop change-agent and leadership skills through observing the natural world, and identifying problems for which they will define solutions.
 This will also require team-building capabilities, difficult for our 2E children.
 Learning to collaborate, share ideas, listen to opposing views, is the foundation of our Social Thinking curriculum and primary goal for each child.